 Deputy CEOChris brings over 20 years of experience in community development with core skills in housing finance, housing development, asset management and policy.
 He has overseen the development of more than 1,500 affordable ownership and rental homes in central California.
 He was also responsible for the asset management of 115 properties throughout California with over 5,000 units, all serving low-income households.
 A particular emphasis of his housing work has been with social service organisations to provide housing opportunities for persons experiencing homelessness and/or serious mental illness.
 Chris relocated to Wellington with his family in January 2012 and joined CHA in November 2013.
 Phone 027 462 0605

-Communications Coordinator & Executive AdministratorNgahuia bring's a variety of experience to the team at Community Housing Aotearoa.
+Communications Coordinator & Executive AdministratorNgahuia is new to the sector but bring's a variety of experience to the team at Community Housing Aotearoa.
 My hope with our Housing Peak Body is to build towards a strong foundation and support to ensure every New Zealander is well-housed in a warm, safe, dry and affordable home for all.
 Mauri ora!

 The Shift Project ManagerI’m really excited to have the opportunity to work with Community Housing Aotearoa on The Shift Aotearoa.
 What an amazing project!
 I like projects that are new, where we can explore the edges and invest time thinking about the potential before attacking the actuality.
 I like projects about people, with opportunities to develop ideas and interventions built from lived experience rather than funding or policy parameters.
 I like projects somewhere between culture, community and government, with a reason and opportunity to begin with our unique social, cultural, and political landscape in Aotearoa.
 The Shift Aotearoa has the potential to be all these things and more.